 Works of nonfiction in history, government, philosophy, gardening, cooking, and education are displayed alongside a fine collection of early federal publications, books in French, family bibles, and classic fiction.
 The earliest book in the collection dates to the mid-17th century.
 Generations of the Brown family were avid readers and fond of literature.
 Many books in the collection have been signed by members of the Brown family, and 230 contain signatures of the first residents of Liberty Hall, John and Margaretta Brown.
 It is rare for a historic house museum to have such a large collection of books that were owned by the family.
 Some programs offered by LHHS are inspired by library and archival collections, including Looks at Books, a 2021 series of virtual talks.

-If you are interested in adopting a book from our library, please click here.
+If you are interested in donating to help the ongoing conservation efforts of our library and archives, please click here.